Lorraine O.B. Madden

 C. Psychol., Ps.S.I.
 M6672 M.A.
 B. Ed.
 Psych.
 Ad.Dip.

-Clinical Director Lorraine O.B.
-Madden is a Chartered Educational Psychologist with the Psychological Society of Ireland.
-She is also a published research author, lecturer in University College Dublin, a wife and a mother of two children.
-Lorraine specialises in the areas of child development, infant mental health and early intervention.
+Lorraine’s career spans 15 years, working with children and families with complex neurodevelopmental and mental health profiles.
+Alongside working as a Psychologist and Clinical Director, Lorraine is a published academic research author and lecturer in University College Dublin.
+Lorraine lectures at Doctorate level in the areas of attachment, trauma infant mental health and private practice.
+She specialises in the areas of child development, infant mental health, attachment, trauma and early intervention.
 Lorraine and the clinic’s highly qualified team of healthcare professionals believe in helping all children reach their full potential in life.

 - Chartered Member of the Psychological Society of Ireland

 - Member of the Division of Educational Psychologists, PSI

 - Chairperson of the Kilkenny/Carlow Infant and Early Childhood Mental Health Steering Group (0-3 yrs)

 - Member of the Irish Association for Infant Mental Health